treolabs/treopim/docs/en/faq/consulting-implementation-and-support.md

 ## How long does it take to implement TreoPIM?

-The implementation of TreoPIM takes from two weeks.
+The implementation of TreoPIM takes from four weeks.
 The time depends very much on how many individual requirements and special features you have.
 However, this deadline depends not only on us, but much more on you, because you have to participate in the project.

 ## How is the project implementation organized at TreoLabs GmbH?

-We have been specializing in e-commerce since 2010 and have built up extensive know-how in this area that allowed us to develop TreoPIM.
+We have been specializing in e-commerce for a long time and have built up extensive know-how in this area that allowed us to develop TreoPIM.
 Thanks to an agile project approach, we ensure that the end result fully meets the requirements.

-* We implement a project as follows:*
+*We implement a project as follows:*

 1. First we start with a kickoff meeting and discuss with you the goals and all the most important tasks to be implemented in the project.
 2. Then we discuss your data model and configure TreoPIM accordingly.